 For UK residents, you can apply for your long-stay visa in France via the France Visas Online Portal.

 This process can be done online, after which you will need to make an appointment at your local visa centre—visit the French Embassy in the UK to find your nearest embassy.
 You will need to print out the receipt of your application and bring it, along with all required documents, to the meeting.
 When your visa is ready, you will go back to the embassy to pick it up.
+During the final meeting, you will also have a biometric iris scan and fingerprints taken (these are retained for five years by the French Consulate).

 The whole process can take time, so it’s recommended to start the application process as soon as you know your travel plans.